svmorris/odium/README.md

 ```

 NOTE: This will only work if the following two conditions are met:
-1. There is no other instance of odium running under your user
+1. There is no other instance of odium running under your user.
-2. Odium is run from outside of a tmux session
+2. Odium is run from outside of a tmux session.

 # Installation
-1. Compile odium by running `make`
+1. Compile odium by running `make`.
-2. Copy the odium binary to an executable path
+2. Copy the odium binary to an executable path.

 Example:
 ```